fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 > and a medium pyramid face then you *must* remove a small red
 > *and* a medium red from the bank for the remainder of the game.

-If at any point you bomb out and cannot remove a colored pyramid from the Bank as retribution then the game immediately ends.
+If at any point you bomb out and cannot remove a colored pyramid from the Bank or the Counter as retribution then the game immediately ends.

 ### Unable to match pyramids